burkeholland/quick-start/src/chapters/chapter1.md

 For this guide, we're assuming that you are going to develop your app on your local computer using the NativeScript CLI.
 Although most of the steps and advice given in this guide apply equally to using NativeScript through the CLI or AppBuilder, some—mostly related to development workflow—are specific to using NativeScript through the NativeScript CLI.

-### Install NativeScript and Configure your Environment
+### Install NativeScript and configure your environment

 The NativeScript CLI has a few system requirements you must complete before building NativeScript apps.
 As a first step start by going through the appropriate instructions below depending on your development machine's operating system: